syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Trendlines.md

 ### Exponential

-Exponential Trendline can be rendered by setting the *Type* as Exponential.
+Exponential trendline can be rendered by setting the type to **Exponential**.

 {% highlight cshtml %}